Astros vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has put up 59 hits with 18 doubles, 14 home runs and 26 walks.
-He has driven in 50 runs with seven stolen bases.
+- Francisco Lindor has 59 hits with 18 doubles, 14 home runs, 27 walks and 50 RBI.
+He's also stolen seven bases.

 Lindor Recent Games